lukaku999/water-leakage-v2/README.md

 ## Live Version

-You can find a live version of the API documentation UI at the following link: https://water-leakage-v2.vercel.app/api-docs
+You can find a live version of the API documentation UI at the following link: https://water-leakage-v2.vercel.app.
+There is no styling due to the hosting site being unable to locate the following file: swagger-ui.css.